How do Spanish taxes work for non-residents?

 Tax residents in Spain are classed as such if they live in Spain for more than 6 months a year, or their immediate family or primary economic interests are based in Spain.
 If you live in Spain for less than 183 days a year (around 6 months) then you won’t be considered a resident.
 However, even non-residents still have to pay tax on properties they own or any income they earn from employment in the country.

 Somewhat confusingly, there are some state tax rules and some regional tax rules, meaning that tax regulations and rates can vary throughout different regions of Spain.
-Income-based taxes depend on your residency status, as tax residents must pay a percentage of their global earnings, while non-residents only have to pay tax on earnings within Spain – even if they have income from other countries.
+Income-based taxes depend on your residency status, as tax residents must pay a percentage of their total global earnings, while non-residents only have to pay tax on earnings within Spain – even if they have income from other countries.

 The standard rates for non-resident tax in Spain range from 19-24% for income, capital gains, investment interest and dividends, and royalties, though tax can range from 8-40% for pensions.
 Many countries have signed double taxation treaties with Spain to avoid people being taxed on the same income in both countries.
-Though Spanish residents can benefit from personal allowances or deductions, there are none for non-residents, so the tax has to be paid in full.
+Though Spanish residents can benefit from personal allowances or deductions, non-residents are rarely eligible, so the tax usually has to be paid in full.

 There are also specific rules regarding rental income from letting out property you own in Spain.
 In many areas, you must register with the local authority and obtain a licence before renting out your property, in line with regional housing regulations.
 While the regular tax year runs from 1st January to 1st December in Spain, rental income tax must be paid quarterly, and it’s the property owner’s responsibility to manage taxes.
-This also means ensuring that tax balances are paid off before renting or selling a property, or even gifting it to family or friends.
+This also means ensuring that any outstanding tax balances are paid off before renting or selling a property, or even gifting it to family or friends.

 Even if you don’t rent out your second home in Spain, all property owners must pay a form of annual council tax to the local authority, known as IBI.
 This tax rate is based on the value of the property, with rates varying from 0.4-1.3% across different municipalities.
 If you decide to sell the property, you’ll still have to pay a property transfer tax, known as ITP.
 Again, it’s your responsibility as the property owner to register with the appropriate authorities and make sure that your non-resident tax in Spain is paid on time – it’s possible to appoint a legal representative to handle these matters for you if you are unable to manage them yourself.